Open-source AI model for Sub-Saharan Africa camera trap species detection

 The aim is simple: a conservation organisation with limited funding, no machine-learning team, and no GPU should still be able to process camera trap images locally and obtain useful species-level detections.

-The model is free for non-commercial use, runs offline, and is designed for ecologists and conservation practitioners rather than machine-learning specialists.
+The models are free for non-commercial use, runs offline, and is designed for ecologists and conservation practitioners rather than machine-learning specialists.

 How to cite